Mokelumne River: Course

 The Mokelumne is formed by the confluence of several forks that rise in the central Sierra Nevada in the Stanislaus National Forest.
-The 62 mi North Fork is the largest, originating at Highland Lakes at an elevation of 8584 ft.
+The 62 mi North Fork is the largest, originating at Lower Highland Lake at an elevation of 8584 ft.
 From its source it flows north then west for 28 mi to Salt Springs Reservoir.
 Below Salt Springs it receives the Bear River from the north and then passes through the smaller Tiger Creek Reservoir before joining with the Middle Fork southeast of Pine Grove.
 The lower portion of the North Fork defines the border between Amador and Calaveras Counties.

 The 28 mi Middle Fork rises at 6800 ft on the west side of Bailey Ridge, near Ganns.
 It flows generally west, past Wilseyville and West Point, to its confluence with the North Fork.
 The South Fork begins at an elevation of 6380 ft very near the head of the Middle Fork, and flows west 26 mi, roughly parallel and south of the Middle Fork, to join the Middle Fork about 1.3 mi above the confluence of the North and Middle Forks.